pinout-xyz/Pinout.xyz/src/en/overlay/piborg-ledborg.md

 -->
 ###The PiBorg LedBorg is an ultra-bright RGB LED board for the Raspberry Pi.

-PiBorg has its own driver, so you don't need to drive it manually.
+the PiBorg Ledborg has its own driver, so you don't need to drive it manually.

 If you want a much, much wider range of colours, though, you can drive it manually using softPwm in WiringPi.
 The pin assignments for this are as follows: